juxt/astro-website/src/data/financial/post-trade-management.md

 Our engineers are delivering an event-driven architecture, using Apache Kafka for log-based messaging between distributed systems.

-This project has a strong test-driven design, ensuring consistency of behaviour with existing platforms.
+This project has a strong test-driven design, ensuring consistency of behavior with existing platforms.